NarekKhojayan/TgBotMusicCentre/README.md

 Contact 💬

-Разделы с информацией о преподавателях для каждой секции

-Расписание занятий для каждой секции

-Кнопки «Назад» для возврата к предыдущему меню

-Использование EditMessageTextAsync для обновления сообщений вместо отправки новых
+Sections with information about teachers for each category

+Class schedules for each category

+“Back” buttons to return to the previous menu

+Use of EditMessageTextAsync to update messages instead of sending new ones

-🛠 Технологии
+🛠 Technologies

 C# 11 / .NET 9

 Telegram.Bot API

-Async / Await для асинхронной работы с ботом
+Async / Await for asynchronous bot operations

-Чистая архитектура с разделением проектов:

-BotHandler — основной хендлер для запуска и обработки сообщений
+Clean architecture with project separation:

+BotHandler — main handler for starting and processing messages

-BusinessLogic — логика команд и сообщений
+BusinessLogic — command and message logic

-ModelsForBot — интерфейсы и структуры меню
+ModelsForBot — interfaces and menu structures
+About 📖

+Contact 💬